previewme/spring-boot-service/README.md

 This project uses Terraform to deploy the service to the PreviewMe ECS cluster.

+### AWS Credentials
+The ECR and Service deployment require AWS Credentials to be setup in Terraform Cloud.
+This can be done by running the [terraform-cloud-boostrap](https://github.com/previewme/terraform-cloud-bootstrap) action.

 ### Setting up ECR repository
-The following changes need to be made in the Terraform configuration
+The following changes need to be made in the Terraform configuration.

+The GitHub workflow will use the repository name for the application name, it is essential to name the repository appropriately.
+E.g: foo-service.

 #### Workspace names
-In `deployment/ecr/backend.tf` replace the workspace name to match the project name in settings.gradle.
+* `deployment/ecr/backend.tf` replace the workspace name to match the project name in settings.gradle.
 E.g: foo-ecr

-In `deployment/service/backend.tf` replace the workspace prefix to match the project name in settings.gradle.
+* `deployment/service/backend.tf` replace the workspace prefix to match the project name in settings.gradle.
 E.g: foo-service

-#### GitHub Workflow updates
-The GitHub workflows will use the repository name for the application name, it is essential to name the repository appropriately.
-E.g: foo-service.